liamgreenhill/liamnugent.me/posts/soccer-coach-need-to-know.md

     </g>
 </svg>

-Going on, if we include “Tripping” and “Holding or Pushing”, then we can account for just over half half of the cards issued.
+Or, to put it another way, if we look just at the right half of the chart we can see that just “Reckless tackles”, “Tripping” and “Holding or Pushing” account for just over half of the total cards issued.

 <svg viewBox="300 150 370 320" version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">
     <title>Artboard</title>